-Tasty quince dessert (slatko od dunja) made by poaching quinces until perfect reduction and softness of fruit are achieved.
+Tasty quince dessert, made by poaching quinces until perfect reduction and softness of fruit are achieved.
 The resulting dessert (a condiment too!) is best described as quinces in simple syrup.
 Similar to Turkish ayva tatlisi, and Italian frutta sciroppata, this dessert sauce is great by itself or as a topping.

 There was a time when upon opening a wardrobe or glancing at a window seal, your eyes were met with an object so yellow and aromatic it pulled you straight into now.
-The past was spent, and future delegated to some other latitude while you stood face to face with the misshapen apple, the yellowest of pears, mysterious and sweet smelling quince.
+The past was spent, and the future delegated to some other latitude while you stood face to face with the misshapen apple, the yellowest of pears, mysterious and sweet-smelling quince.

-There is no batch of desserts I could tack them onto, nor a word precise enough to describe them.
-(The closest I can do is to get you to think of it as a rich man’s version of canned fruit, if canned fruit was harder and sweeter, and the sauce was thicker and also sweeter.)
+This dessert is unique.
+The closest I can do is to get you to think of it as a rich man’s version of canned fruit if canned fruit was harder and sweeter, and the sauce was thicker and also sweeter.

-In this sugar-vary environment, how do I write about, or name the dessert based heavily on simple syrup, even when it’s made with something as beautiful, as aromatic, and as culturally significant to the Balkans (and especially Bosnia), as a quince?
+In today's sugar-vary environment, how do I write about, or name the dessert based heavily on simple syrup, even when it's made with something as beautiful, as aromatic, and as culturally significant to the Balkans as a quince?

 I went with the poached quince dessert.
 Think of it as a Balkan version of the Italian frutta sciroppata or Turkish ayva tatlisi.